 The state should ensure that high-incidence special education teachers demonstrate sufficient knowledge of the science of reading instruction.
 This goal has been revised between 2017 and 2020.

-Scientifically Based Reading Instruction—Tests and Standards: Utah does not require its special education teachers who teach the
+Scientifically Based Reading Instruction—Tests and Standards: Beginning September 1, 2022, Utah will require its special education teachers who teach the

 Ensure that teacher preparation programs prepare high-incidence elementary teaching candidates in the science of reading instruction.